azra-mind/game-azramind/README.md

 To Play the game:

-This is a command-line game written in Python with a backend and API written in Flask
+This is a command-line game written in Python with a backend and API written in Python/Flask

 I taught myself how to build a backend in Python/Flask in 3 days to write this program in an Object Oriented Language.